How to Start a Private Foundation in Toronto, Ontario

 Both types of foundations are tax-exempt when registered with the Canada Revenue Agency (CRA) and focus on supporting charitable causes either through grants or by conducting their own charitable activities.

-How to Set Up a Private or Public Foundation in Canada?
+How to Set Up a Public or Private Foundation in Canada?

 Whether you’re setting up a private or public foundation, the process is similar, though certain elements will vary depending on the foundation type.